WHAT IS HOSPITAL FRAUD?

 THE IMPORTANCE OF A SKILLED WHISTLEBLOWER LAWYER

-While the FCA offers rewards and protections for whistleblowers, a whistleblower reporting hospital fraud should consult with an experienced attorney before taking action against a provider.
+While the FCA offers rewards and protections for whistleblowers, a whistleblower reporting hospital fraud should consult with an experienced attorney before taking action against a health care provider.
 The legal issues surrounding hospital whistleblower protections are complicated, and obtaining relief for discharge, demotion or discrimination as a result of whistleblowing involves knowing how to navigate the federal and state laws.
-Whistleblowers can face severe personal and professional harm as their reward for stepping forward if they are not backed by attorneys who know the law and who know how to handle hospital fraud cases.
+Whistleblowers can face severe personal and professional harm as their reward for stepping forward in a healthcare fraud case if they are not backed by attorneys who know the law and are experienced in handling hospital fraud cases.

-The attorneys at Price Armstrong have experience in successfully representing hospital whistleblowers in FCA cases.
-If you have information about hospital fraud, or other forms of medical billing fraud, an attorney at Price Armstrong is available for a free consultation regarding your options.
+The attorneys at Price Armstrong have extensive experience successfully representing hospital whistleblowers in FCA cases.
+If you have information about hospital fraud, healthcare fraud, false claims, or other forms of medical billing fraud, an attorney at Price Armstrong is available for a free consultation regarding your options.

 CONTACT US FOR A FREE CASE EVALUATION